biko2/presto/README.md

 composer create-project sitback/presto-project MYPROJECT --stability dev --no-interaction
 ```

-You can also [download a pre-packaged tarball off drupal.org](https://www.drupal.org/project/presto), however, due to limitations of the drupal.org packager, **installing eCommerce is not supported in this installation method**.
+You can also [download a pre-packaged tarball off drupal.org](https://www.drupal.org/project/presto), however, due to limitations of the drupal.org packager, **installing eCommerce is not supported with this installation method**.

 **Note:** Only PHP 5.6 and above are officially supported.
 The profile should run under PHP 5.5 however it isn't tested and may have unforeseen quirks.